Mykhailo Mudryk: Chelsea agree £88.5m transfer deal for Arsenal target and Shakhtar Donetsk winger

-Mykhailo Mudryk has travelled to the UK ahead for a medical in London on Sunday and is expected at Stamford Bridge to watch Chelsea play Crystal Palace; Arsenal remained in talks as recently as Friday but were prepared to walk away from the transfer if the deal was not right
+Mykhailo Mudryk has completed a medical in London on Sunday and is expected at Stamford Bridge to watch Chelsea play Crystal Palace; Arsenal remained in talks as recently as Friday but were prepared to walk away from the transfer if the deal was not right

 Chelsea have agreed a deal worth £88.5m with Shakhtar Donetsk for winger Mykhailo Mudryk.